Written by Anthony Robinson, and Nicole Pérez, for YK Law.

 • GO LATAM provides LATAM digital marketing consulting services.

-• GO LATAM purchases product wholesale for B2B sales in select countries in the LAC region.
+• GO LATAM purchases products wholesale for B2B sales in select countries in the LAC region.

 GLOBAL E-COMMERCE PLAYERS ARE BETTING ON THE STRONG PROPENSITY FOR DIGITAL COMMERCE LATIN AMERICAN CONSUMERS HAVE DEMONSTRATED